IU East ALL INFO

 Bringing Your Identity to the Improv Stage: The Diversity Roundtable is an opportunity to gather feedback on Improv Utopia's 2023 events AND brainstorm what YOU (LGBTQIA+, neurodiverse, BIPOC, physically disabled, female, over 50 or anything in between) can do to bring your FULL self to the stage.
 Allies and theater owners feel free to attend and share programs that worked in your theater or learn from the stories shared.

-Six people for six minutes, selected via lottery - longform jam.
+4:00-5:00pm: 6 for 6 Jam (Pavilion) - Six people for six minutes, selected via lottery - longform jam.
 Everyone is welcome.

 Jam City & Tiny Fest